PowerShellMafia/PowerSploit/README.md

 Injects shellcode into the process ID of your choosing or within PowerShell locally.

-#### `Invoke-ShellcodeMSIL`

-Execute shellcode within the context of the running PowerShell process without making any Win32 function calls.

 #### `Invoke-WmiCommand`

 Executes a PowerShell ScriptBlock on a target computer and returns its formatted output using WMI as a C2 channel.